SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 Taxa and Ecological Groups
 ---------------------------------

-In the `Taxa <#_Table:_Taxa>`__ table, each taxon is assigned a TaxaGroupID, which refers to the
+In the :ref:`Taxa <Taxa>` table, each taxon is assigned a TaxaGroupID, which refers to the :ref:`TaxaGroupTypes <TaxaGroupTypes>` table.
-`TaxaGroupTypes <#_Table:_TaxaGroupTypes>`__ table.
 These are major taxonomic groups, such as «Vascular plants», «Diatoms», «Testate amoebae», «Mammals», «Reptiles and amphibians», «Fish», and «Molluscs».
 Also included are «Charcoal» and «Physical variables». **Ecological Groups** are groupings of taxa within Taxa Groups, which may be ecological or taxonomic.
-Ecological Groups are assigned in the `EcolGroups <#_Table:_EcolGroups>`__ table, in which taxa are assigned an EcolGroupID, which links to the
-`EcolGroupTypes <#table-ecolgrouptypes>`__ table, and an EcolSetID, which links to the `EcolSetTypes <#_Table:_EcolSetTypes>`__ table.
+Ecological Groups are assigned in the :ref:`EcolGroups <EcolGroups>` table, in which taxa are assigned an EcolGroupID, which links to the :ref:`EcolGroupTypes <EcolGroupTypes>` table, and an EcolSetID, which links to the :ref:`EcolSetTypes <EcolSetTypes>` table.
 Ecological Groups are commonly used to organize taxa lists and diagrams.
 For any taxonomic group, more than one Ecological Set may be assigned.
 For example, beetles may be assigned to a set of ecological groups, such as dung and bark beetles, and to second set based on taxonomy.
 Vascular plants are assigned to a «Default plant» set comprised of groups such as «Trees and Shrubs», «Upland Herbs», and «Terrestrial Vascular Cryptogams».
 Default pollen diagrams can then be generated based on a pollen sum of these three groups.
 Mammals are assigned to a «Vertebrate orders» set.

 Chronology
 ----------

 Neotoma stores both the archival data used to reconstruct chronologies as well as interpreted chronologies derived from the archival data.
-The basic data used to reconstruct chronologies occurs in three tables:
-`Geochronology <#_Table:_Geochronology>`__,
-`Tephrachronology <#_Table:_Tephrachronology>`__, and
-`RelativeChronology <#_Table:_RelativeChronology>`__.
-The
-`Geochronology <#_Table:_Geochronology>`__ table includes geophysical measurements such as radiocarbon, thermoluminescence, uranium series, and potassium-argon dates.
+The basic data used to reconstruct chronologies occurs in three tables: :ref:`Geochronology <Geochronology>`, :ref:`Tephrachronology <Tephrachronology>`, and :ref:`RelativeChronology <RelativeChronology>`.
+The :ref:`Geochronology <Geochronology>` table includes geophysical measurements such as radiocarbon,  thermoluminescence, uranium series, and potassium-argon dates.
 This table also includes dendrochronological dates derived from tree-ring chronologies, for example logs in archaeological structures.
-The
-`Tephrachronology <#_Table:_Tephrachronology>`__ table records tephras in Analysis Units.
-This table refers to the
-`Tephras <#_Table:_Tephras>`__ lookup table, which stores the ages for known tephras.
-The `RelativeChronology <#_Table:_RelativeChronology>`__ table stores relative age information for Analysis Units.
+The :ref:`Tephrachronology <Tephrachronology>` table records tephras in Analysis Units.
+This table refers to the :ref:`Tephras <Tephras>` lookup table, which stores the ages for known tephras.
+The :ref:`RelativeChronology <RelativeChronology>` table stores relative age information for Analysis Units.
 Relative age scales include the archaeological time scale, geologic time scale, geomagnetic polarity time scale, marine isotope stages, North American land mammal ages, and Quaternary event classification.
 For example, diagnostic artifacts from an archaeological site may have cultural associations with a known age ranges, which can be assigned to Analysis Units.
 The faunal assemblage from an Analysis Unit may be assignable to particular land mammal age, which places it within a broad time range.
 Sedimentary units may be assigned to particular geomagnetic chrons, marine isotope stages, or Quaternary events, such as a particular interglacial.
 Many of these relative ages have rather broad time spans, but do provide some chronologic control.

-Actual Chronologies are constructed from the basic chronologic data in the `Geochronology <#_Table:_Geochronology>`__, `Tephrachronology <#_Table:_Tephrachronology>`__, and `RelativeChronology <#_Table:_RelativeChronology>`__ tables.
-These chronologies are stored in the `Chronologies <#_Table:_Chronologies>`__ table.
+Actual Chronologies are constructed from the basic chronologic data in the :ref:`Geochronology <Geochronology>`, :ref:`Tephrachronology <Tephrachronology>`, and :ref:`RelativeChronology <RelativeChronology>` tables.
+These chronologies are stored in the :ref:`Chronologies <Chronologies>` table.
 A Chronology applies to a Collection Unit and consists of a number of Chron Controls, which are ages assigned to Analysis Units.
 A Chron Control may be an actual geochronologic measurement, such as a radiocarbon date, or it may be derived from the actual measurement, such as a radiocarbon date adjusted for an old carbon reservoir or calibrated to calendar years.
 A Chron Control may by an average of several radiocarbon dates from the same Analyis Unit.
 Different kinds of basic chronologic data may be used to assign an age to an Analysis Unit, for example radiocarbon dates and diagnostic archaeological artifacts.
 Some relative Chron Controls are not from one of the established relative time scales.
 Examples of these are local biostratigraphic controls, which may be based on dated horizons from nearby sites.
 A familiar example in is the *Ambrosia*-rise, which marks European settlement.
 The exact date varies regionally, depending on when settlement occurred locally.
 For a given site, the date assigned to the *Ambrosia*-rise may be based on historical information about when settlement occurred or possibly on geophysical dating (e.g. :sup:`210`\ Pb) of a nearby site.

-|image2|\ For continuous stratigraphic sequences, such as cores, not
-every Analysis Unit may have a direct date.
+|image2|\ For continuous stratigraphic sequences, such as cores, not every Analysis Unit may have a direct date.
 Therefore, ages are commonly interpolated between dated Analysis Units.
-In this case, the Chron Controls are the age-depth control points for an age model, which may be linear interpolation between Chron Controls or a fitted curve or spline.
+In this case, the ChronControls are the age-depth control points for an age model, which may be linear interpolation between Chron Controls or a fitted curve or spline.

 \ **Figure 2.
 Smoothed quick radiocarbon calibration curve.
 At the scale of this figure the difference is mostly less than the line thickness.**

 Age is measured in different time scales, the two most commn being radiocarbon years before present (:sup:`14`\ C yr BP) or presumed calendar years before present (cal yr BP).
 For a calibrated radiocarbon date, «cal yr BP» technically stands for «calibrated years before present», i.e. calibrated to calendar years.
 In Neotoma, «cal yr BP» is used for both calibrated radiocarbon years and for other ages scales presumed to be in calendar years, viz. dendrochronologic years and other geochronlogic ages believed to be in calendar years.
 The zero datum for any «BP» age is ad 1\ 950, regardless of its derivation.
 Thus, BP ages younger than ad 1\ 950 are negative—\ ad 2000 = ‑50 BP.

-|image3|\ Ages may be reported in ad/bc age units, in which case bc
-years are stored as negative values.
+|image3|\ Ages may be reported in ad/bc age units, in which case bc years are stored as negative values.
 If ages are reported with a datum other than ad 1\ 950 for BP years, the ages must be converted to an ad 1\ 950 datum or to the ad/bc age scale before entry into Neotoma.
 For example, :sup:`210`\ Pb dates are often reported relative to the year of analysis; these must be converted to either ad/bc or «cal yr BP» with an ad 1\ 950 datum.

 **Figure 3.
 An enlarged portion of Figure 2 showing the monontonic smoothed curve**

 Radiocarbon years can be calibrated to calendar years with a calibration curve.
-The current calibration curve for ≤26,000 cal yr BP (=21,341 :sup:`14`\ C yr BP) is the INTCAL04 calibration curve (Reimer et al.
+The current calibration curve for ≤26,000 cal yr BP (=21,341 :sup:`14`\ C yr BP) is the INTCAL04 calibration curve (Reimer et al. 2004).
-2004).
 Various programs, both online and standalone, are available for calibrating individual radiocarbon dates, two of the more popular are CALIB [5]_ (Stuiver and Reimer 1993) and OxCal [6]_ (Bronk Ramsey 1995, 2001), both available online for download.
 Calibration of radiocarbon years beyond the INTCAL04 curve is more controversial.
 However, the Fairbanks0107 curve is available for calibration of radiocarbon dates to 50,000 cal yr BP, the practial limit of radiocarabon dating (Fairbanks et al. 2005, Chiu et al. 2007), with an online application [7]_.

 \ |image4|\ Figure 4.
 Sample ages calculated from the Neotoma quick calibraton curve vs. ages calculated from traditional age models.

 Calibrated radiocarbon dates better represent the true time scale and the true errors and probability distributions of the age estimates.
 In addition, other important paleo records, notably the ice cores and tree-ring records, have calendar-year time-scales.
 Therefore, for comparison among proxies and records, it is clearly desirable to place all records on the same time-scale, viz. a calendar-year time-scale.
 Although this goal is laudable, most of the data ingested into Neotoma from other databases is on a radiocarbon time scale.
 The majority of assigned ages and almost all the ages from the pollen database are interpolated ages derived from age models.
 The proper method for deriving calibrated ages is to calibrate the radiocarbon dates and then reinterpolate new ages between these calibrated dates.

 Virtually all age models are problematic.
 A key problem is that most age models linearly interpolate between age-depth points or fit functions or splines to points.
 However, radiocarbon ages are not points, but probability distributions.
 Moreover, the probability distributions of calibrated ages are non-Gaussian.
 Each calibrated age has a unique probability distribution, and many are bimodal or multimodal.
 Various investigators have used different points, including the intercepts of the radiocarbon age with the calibration curve and the midpoint of the 1σ or 2σ probability distributon.
 The former is particularly inappropriate (Telford et al. 2004b).
 The 50% median probability is probably the best single point; however, because of multimodality, this particular point may, in fact, be very unlikely.
 Nevertheless, if it falls between more-or-less equally probable modes, it may still be the best single point.
 Most age models for cores are based on relataively few radiocarbon dates, and the uncertainties of the interpolated ages are unknown and large (Telford et al. 2004a).
 Indeed, chronology is perhaps the greatest challenge for future research with this database.

 |image5|